 The OCIA Course Design Model

-The OCIA model supports a social, interaction-embedded approach to course design and development and uses learning units to structure the course.
+The OCIA model supports a social, interaction-embedded approach to course design and development and uses learning units/modules to structure the course.
 MSU has developed a course template based on this approach, available to faculty when designing online courses.

 OCIA Includes Four Main Components: